 Please be aware that it is normal for the breasts to need several months to settle into their new shape following surgery.

 Side-effects associated with breast uplift surgery

 Side-effects are the unwanted but mostly temporary effects you may get after having breast uplift surgery.
+These include:

 - soreness, swelling and bruising

 - scarring – you will have permanent scars, they will be pink and noticeable at first, but usually fade over time